 Brindisi is the Italian word for a drinking song, deriving from a German phrase “bring dir's” (Offer it to you).
 There are a fair few examples of them in opera, Verdi also included ones in his Macbeth and Otello though the most famous is the one in La Traviata.
 They generally take the form of a solo singer encouraging the group to sing and the group responding by joining in with the song.

 Another Brindisi, 'Inaffia l'ugola' from Verdi's Otello sung by Justino Diaz

 Violetta is brought to her untimely end by consumption, which is the more glamorous name for the singularly unglamorous disease Tuberculosis (TB).
 Mimi in La bohème (another TB ridden 19th Century Opera) meets the same fate as have millions of others for much of human history.
-The 19th Century brought a particularly high concentration of TB deaths in part due to much higher population densities in cities: roughly 25% of deaths in Europe during the 1800s were due to TB.
+The 19th Century brought an exceptionally high concentration of TB deaths in part due to much higher population densities in cities: roughly 25% of deaths in Europe during the 1800s were due to TB.

-Somewhat bizarrely TB became a highly romanticized illness, known as the White Plague, and almost celebrated for its supposed purity.
+Somewhat bizarrely, TB became a highly romanticized illness, known as the White Plague, and almost celebrated for its supposed purity.
 As well as Violetta and Mimi, Antonia in Les Contes d’Hoffmann is dying of TB and the disease features in a good deal of Romantic literature as a somehow noble, beautiful death.
-Byron went as far as to write "I should like to die from consumption".
+Byron went as far as to write, "I should like to die from consumption".